zpz/biglist/docs/index.rst

 This point of the design will be showcased later.

 The centerpiece of a biglist is a sequence of data files in persistence, or correspondingly, a sequence of FileReader's in memory.
-The property :meth:`~biglist._base.BiglistBase.files` of BiglistBase returns a :class:`FileSeq` to manage the FileReader objects of the biglist.
+The property :meth:`BiglistBase.files` of BiglistBase returns a :class:`FileSeq` to manage the FileReader objects of the biglist.
 Besides implementing the :class:`Seq` protocol, FileSeq provides ways to use the FileReader's by distributed workers.

-Finally, :class:`~biglist._base.BiglistBase`
+Finally, :class:`BiglistBase`
 implements the :class:`Seq` protocol for its data items across the data files.

 To sum up,